pagkly/Zed/Investopedia3/How Social Economics Influences Your Future.md

 Completing higher education is more likely to increase their income potential, as well as provide opportunities to interact with people of similar or more advanced social standing and build beneficial social networks.

-In contrast, higher education may not be attainable for an individual existing at or below the [poverty level](https://www.investopedia.com/terms/p/poverty.asp).
+In contrast, higher education may not be attainable for an individual existing at or below the [[poverty level]](https://www.investopedia.com/terms/p/poverty.asp).
 Many studies have revealed that young children from families existing at or below the poverty level develop academic skills slower than children from affluent social classes.
 A lower socioeconomic status is also related to poor cognitive development, language, memory, socioemotional processing, and consequently poor income and health in adulthood.1

 What's more, school systems in communities that are primarily populated by those at or below the poverty-level are often underresourced, which negatively impacts students’ academic progress and outcomes.
 Poor academic skills and progress, combined with high dropout rates, can impact children’s academic achievement in the long-term (and further perpetuate the low socioeconomic status of the community).